 Jude compares the frauds in church to a murderer (Cain, 1:11), an idol worshiper who worked sex into his worship rituals (Balaam), and a troublemaker who divides a congregation (Korah).
 He adds more negative descriptions in the verses that follow.
 Which one do you think is most engaging?
+Why?

 LIFE APPLICATION.
 Which of the following fake Christians in 1:16 are more likely to show up in churches today?

-- constant complainers.
+- They are constant complainers.

-- finger-pointing blamers.
+- They are finger-pointing blamers.

 - They go wherever lust takes them.